apache/doris/docs/en/docs/query-acceleration/statistics.md

 | `null_count`    | Number of columns null                |
 | `histogram`     | Column Histogram                      |

-Next, we will briefly introduce the histogram and other data structures, as well as the collection and maintenance of statistical information in detail.
+Next, we will briefly introduce the histogram and other data structures, as well as the collection and maintenance of statistics information in detail.

 ## Introduction to Histograms